 During 2014 the APS Ethics Committee reviewed the APS Declaration on Torture, which had been approved by the Board on 24 September 2007.
 The committee decided to broaden the declaration to more effectively encompass the types of work that involve psychologists in contemporary practice settings.
 In December 2014, after discussion at several preceding meetings, a new draft Statement against psychologist involvement in torture and other inhuman treatment was distributed to APS Member Groups for comment and feedback.

 After an extensive consultation period was provided for members to lodge feedback, several submissions were received.
 The feedback was incorporated by the Ethics Committee and at the Board meeting on 28 September 2015, the Statement below was approved by the APS Board of Directors.

-At the 2007 APS AGM, an APS declaration on torture was passed declaring the Society’s unequivocal condemnation of the use of torture or other inhumane or degrading procedures in all situations.
+At the 2007 APS Annual General Meeting a declaration on torture was passed declaring the APS’s unequivocal condemnation of the use of torture or other inhuman or degrading procedures in all situations.

-The Australian Psychological Society regards all forms of torture, as defined in Article 1 of the United Nations Declaration and Convention Against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment (1987) and the Geneva Conventions of 1949 and their additional protocols (2012), as breaches of the Society’s Code of Ethics (2007) General Principle A: Respect for the rights and dignity of people and peoples.
+The Australian Psychological Society regards all forms of torture, as defined in Article 1 of the United Nations Declaration and Convention Against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment (1987) and the Geneva Conventions of 1949 and their additional protocols (2012), as breaches of the APS Code of Ethics (2007) General Principle A: Respect for the rights and dignity of people and peoples.

-For further information providing a context to the APS resolution, and summary of the controversy surrounding the APA’s policies and positions on torture and treatment of detainees, go to: www.groups.psychology.org.au/pfp/resources/torture/
+For further information providing a context to the previous APS declaration, and a summary of the controversy surrounding some of the APA’s policies and positions on torture and treatment of detainees, go to: www.groups.psychology.org.au/pfp/resources/torture/